 Finding an OA meeting near you is pretty simple.
 Here are some steps to get started:

-• You can also find meetings through searching for “Overeaters Anonymous Meetings Near Me”
+- You can also find meetings by searching “Overeaters Anonymous Meetings Near Me.”

 Here’s my suggestion:

-Go to Google and type in “Overeating Anonymous Groups in (Your Location)”
+Go to Google and type “Overeating Anonymous Groups in (Your Location).”

-If you live in St. Louis, then you would type in “Overeating Anonymous Groups in St. Louis”.
+If you live in St. Louis, you will type “Overeating Anonymous Groups in St. Louis.”

 Here is what Google provided me from my search query:

-As you can see, I got a very specific result for Overeating Anonymous meetings in the South Bay.
+As you can see, I got a precise result for Overeating Anonymous meetings in the South Bay.

 Most OA meeting locations will be available on the website you are perusing.

-(I can only speak for the United States here and I am not sure about where OA can be found if you are reading this from outside of the U.S.)
+(I can only speak for the United States here, and I am not sure where OA can be found if you are reading this from outside the U.S.)

 Some groups may list their meeting locations online only by phone number or text message.

-If your group does not have this information listed then I would contact the leader of the group for more info.
+If this information is not listed for your group, I would contact the group leader for more information.

-Or, “Contact Us” at oa-usa.org (or other sites) where they provide email addresses and phone numbers you can use to get in touch with someone.
+Or, you can “Contact Us” at oa-usa.org (or other sites), where they provide email addresses and phone numbers you can use to get in touch with someone.

 OA Meetings Using Zoom

-With the pandemic and anonymous nature of OA, more and more meetings have been moving online.
+With the pandemic and the anonymous nature of OA, more and more meetings have been moving online.

 Here are some steps you can use to find OA Meetings using Zoom (or other online ways to meet):

-• Check the list of monthly meetings at overeatersanonymous.org.
-Click on your city, then visit that page’s “Monthly Meetings Listing.”
+- You can check the list of monthly meetings at overeatersanonymous.org.
+Click on your city, then visit the “Monthly Meetings Listing.”

-• Look up the phone number for ZOOM from their website.
-Call them to ask if they have any current meetings going on near you.
+- You can find Zoom’s phone number on its website.
+Call it to find out if they have any current meetings near you.

-• Usually the email address is listed as well so feel free to contact someone there too!
+- Usually, the email address is also listed, so feel free to contact someone there, too!

-• You can also scroll back to top google search results for more info.
+- You can also search the top Google search results for more info.

 And yes!
 The same basic steps work to find both in-person and online OA meetings!

-As you peruse the internet for OA meetings near you, you’ll likely wonder to yourself if OA even works.
+As you peruse the internet for OA meetings near you, you’ll likely wonder if OA even works.

-You might be on the fence about trying an OA group.
-Serious doubts about OA helping resolve your eating and food behaviors may come up before your first group meeting.
+You might be unsure about trying an OA group.
+Serious doubts about OA’s ability to resolve your eating and food behaviors may arise before your first group meeting.

 Well, with the right mindset and a little bit of dedication, OA will help you.

-In order to recover from entrenched food behaviors, it’s vital you find support, but at the same time you can’t force yourself to go either.
+It’s vital to find support in order to recover from entrenched food behaviors, but you can’t force yourself to go.

 Take It Slow

-What you can do instead is wait for a while to go to a meeting and in the meantime familiarize yourself with the OA philosophies.
-Then when you do go you’ll be more comfortable.
+You can’t wait to go to a meeting for a while and familiarize yourself with the OA philosophies.
+Then, when you do go, you’ll be more comfortable.

-After you feel more in alignment with the OA principles towards food, get in touch with someone from OA and have a conversation!
+After you feel more in alignment with the OA principles regarding food, contact someone from OA and have a conversation!

-You can also make a list of potential OA groups near you which you could attend someday.
-Remember their slogan too – “Anyone who struggles with food behaviors we welcome!
+You can also make a list of potential OA groups near you that you could attend someday.
+Remember their slogan, too—”Anyone who struggles with food behaviors we welcome!“

 You are WELCOME at Overeating Anonymous Meetings.
 Internalize this!

-Once you get over your fears about going to an OA meeting, I am sure you’ll find that the Overeaters Anonymous meetings work (to some degree!).
+Once you overcome your fears about going to an OA meeting, I am sure you’ll find that Overeaters Anonymous meetings work (to some degree!).

-I have no doubt in my mind that you will enjoy OA no matter what situation you are in.
+I have no doubt that you will enjoy OA no matter your situation.

-For starters, if you can find people who support you then you will automatically feel better.
+For starters, if you can find people who support you, you will automatically feel better.

 However, will OA solve all your problems?
 I can’t say ‘yes’ to that.